 So start with daily huddles, because as I mentioned previously, this leads to immediate action on many issues that will later clog up weekly meetings.
 Once you have a good rhythm going with the daily huddles, only then will the weekly meetings be beneficial.

 - Weekly Meetings are very action-oriented meetings focused on addressing key issues and making decisions, not mind-numbing reviews.
 In turn, this focuses on the key issues and how they should be dealt with in order to reach your goals.

 - Since Weekly Meetings are attended by both executives and frontline employees, it has the power to resolve dozens of issues right on the spot.
 If a press release needs approval, everyone that needs to make that decision is there to review and resolve it in minutes.

-- Keeps everyone connected and up-to-date with what is happening in the company.
+- Keep everyone connected and up-to-date with what is happening in the company.

-- Slowly but surely moves you towards your #1 Priority.
+- Slowly but surely move you towards your #1 Priority.

 How To Execute Your Weekly Meetings Like A ProI know meetings can run long, and if not executed properly, can be a waste of everyone’s time.
 So this part's important: you need to run a right ship.
 Stay on topic and you'll finish everything within your hour and a half.

 Sharing good news — both professional and personal not only creates a positive start to the meeting, but also lets people connect on a human level with one another.

 10 minutes: The priorities.

 Review the status of your pre-set priorities and discuss any gaps in progress.
 Also review any metrics not reported in the daily huddles.